-- (a) accords with the provisions of the Constitution, the Act pursuant to which it is made or other written law; - (b) infringes on fundamental rights and freedoms of the public; - (c) contains a matter which in the opinion of the committee should more properly be dealt with in an Act of the county assembly; - (d) imposes taxes; - (e) directly or indirectly bars the jurisdiction of the courts; - (f) gives retrospective effect to any of the provisions in respect of which the Constitution or the Act does not expressly give such power; - (g) involves expenditure from the Consolidated Fund or other public revenues; - (h) is defective in its drafting or for any reason the form or purport of the statutory instrument calls for elucidation; - (i) appears to make some unusual or unexpected use of the powers conferred by the Constitution or the Act pursuant to which it is made; - (j) appears to have had unjustifiable delay in its publication or laying before the county assembly; - (k) makes rights, liberties or obligations unduly dependent upon non-reviewable decisions; - (l) makes rights, liberties or obligations unduly dependent insufficiently defined administrative powers;
+- (a) accords with the provisions of the Constitution, the Act pursuant to which it is made or other written law: - (b) infringes on fundamental rights and freedoms of the public; - (c) contains a matter which in the opinion of the committee should more properly be dealt with in an Act of the county assembly; - (d) imposes taxes; - (e) directly or indirectly bars the jurisdiction of the courts: - (f) gives retrospective effect to any of the provisions in respect of which the Constitution or the Act does not expressly give such power; - (g) involves expenditure from the Consolidated Fund or other public revenues; - (h) is defective in its drafting or for any reason the form or purport of the statutory instrument calls for elucidation; - (i) appears to make some unusual or unexpected use of the powers conferred by the Constitution or the Act pursuant to which it is made; - (j) appears to have had unjustifiable delay in its publication or laying before the county assembly;

-(m)inappropriately delegates legislative powers;

-- (n) imposes a fine, imprisonment or other penalty without express authority having been provided for in the enabling legislation; - (o) appears for any reason to infringe on the rule of law;

-- (p) inadequately subjects the exercise of legislative power to scrutiny by a county assembly; and - (q) meets such other requirement as the committee may consider appropriate.

-13. The committee may exempt certain statutory instruments or class of statutory instruments from scrutiny if the committee upon consulting the relevant regulation-making authority, is satisfied that the scrutiny is not reasonably practical due to the number of regulations in that class.
+- (k) makes rights, liberties or obligations unduly dependent upon non-reviewable decisions; - (l) makes rights, liberties or obligations unduly dependent on insufficiently defined administrative powers; - (m) inappropriately delegates legislative powers; - (n) imposes a fine, imprisonment or other penalty without express authority having been provided for in the enabling legislation; - (o) appears for any reason to infringe on the rule of law; - (p) inadequately subjects the exercise of legislative power to scrutiny by a county assembly; and - (q) meets such other requirement as the committee may consider appropriate. - 13.
+The committee may exempt certain statutory instruments or class of statutory instruments from scrutiny if the committee upon consulting the relevant regulationmaking authority, is satisfied that the scrutiny is not reasonably practical due to the number of regulations in that class.

+Exemptions.

-14. The committee shall table a report before the county assembly -
+14. The committee shall table a report before the Report to the county assembly -